Average Weather in Kawasaki Japan

 The time of year with cooler water lasts for 4.0 months, from December 24 to April 24, with an average temperature below 61°F. The day of the year with the coolest water is February 24, with an average temperature of 57°F.

 Best Time of Year to Visit

 To characterize how pleasant the weather is in Kawasaki throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Kawasaki for general outdoor tourist activities are from late May to early June and from early September to late October, with a peak score in the first week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Kawasaki for general outdoor tourist activities are from late May to early June and from early September to late October, with a peak score in the last week of September.